 $5.33 Million – Loss of Son

 Joey Bartolucci was the kind of son any mother would be proud of.
 A graduate of the University of Florida – and a huge Gator fan – Joey was murdered by a convicted felon.
-When a prominent local attorney referred Joey’s family to Firm partner Mickey Smith, he wanted to help.
-Both Joey’s Mother, Gina Bartolucci, and his sister, Jennifer Bartolucci Moyles, were hurting and needed to know everything possible would be done to avenge Joey’s death.
-While the felon confessed to second degree murder in his State criminal case, was there anything that could be done in the civil courts?
+Both Joey’s mother and his sister were hurting and needed to know everything possible would be done to avenge Joey’s death.
+While the felon confessed to second-degree murder in his State criminal case, was there anything that could be done in the civil courts?
 After all, the felon’s multi-million dollar assets had been seized by the Federal government in connection with related charges.
-Regardless, Mickey simply refused to allow this injustice to stand and immediately filed a lawsuit against the felon.
-He and Merryl Haber, from the Firm’s Boca Raton office, recently presented the case to a Palm Beach County jury.
-After an emotional trial, the jury awarded Gina over $5.33 million – to the penny what Merryl and Mickey requested.
-Thereafter, a petition was filed with the Federal government seeking remission of the felon’s assets to compensate Gina for her loss.
-We are currently awaiting a response from the government on our petition.
-It continues to be our honor and privilege to represent such a wonderful family.
+Regardless, the Firm simply refused to allow this injustice to stand and immediately filed a lawsuit against the felon.
+After an emotional trial, the jury awarded Joey’s mother over $5.33 million – to the penny what was requested.
+Thereafter, a petition was filed with the Federal government seeking remission of the felon’s assets to compensate Joey’s mother for her loss.

 Confidential Settlement – Nursing Home Death